fanout/js-grip/README.md

 Represents Basic authentication to be used with a `PublisherClient`.

+Class `Auth.Bearer`

+Represents Bearer authentication to be used with a `PublisherClient`.

 Class `Auth.Jwt`

 Represents JWT (JSON Web Tokens) authentication to be used with a `PublisherClient`.